ikyih/PCCE/README.md

 @DarkCraft for save file serialization and deserialization reference.

 https://github.com/RealDarkCraft/Animal-Crossing-Pocket-Camp-Complete-Save-UnPacker/

+@danc for the help in item names and fortune cookie info.

 @KLUTCH & @Inconsistent for their discord servers and channels for easier communication.